 Driver's test information

 Planning a driving test in Calgary?
 In the Province of Alberta, all recipients of a valid driver’s licence must successfully complete a road test conducted by a provincially licenced driver examiner.
-All driver examiners are licensed by Alberta Transportation and are generally independent contractors.
-Even though they are independent, and not employed directly by the registry agent, they are closely monitored under the government Driver Training and Driver Examination Regulations.
+All driver examiners are directly employed by Alberta Transportation.
+They are provincial government employees and not employed by the registry agent.
+They are randomly assigned by the government on a daily basis to conduct exams from a registry agent office.
+The registry agent has no control over scheduling and assigning of examiners.
+They are closely monitored under the government Driver Training and Driver Examination Regulations.
 Auditing provisions are in place to ensure that they provide high quality, fair, road tests.
-They are professionals that are required by regulation to be courteous and unbiased at all times.
+As government employees, they are required by gelation to be courteous and unbiased at all times.
 They follow a strict, standardized grading system and are required to review the test results with each client.
-If there are any issues or concerns with a road test or an examiner please contact a Driver Program Administrator at Alberta Transportation.
+If there are any issues or concerns with a road test or an examiner please contact a Provincial Government Driver Program Administrator at Alberta Transportation.
 An administrator can be reached at 403-297-6679.